 The Company typically grants equity-based awards at the Compensation Committee meeting in January.
-Historically, the grant date was established as either the day of or the next business day following the annual meeting of shareholders; however, in 2018, the Compensation Committee adopted a new protocol which will establish the grant date for 2018 and future years as the third trading day following the Company's first quarter earnings release.
+In 2018, the Compensation Committee adopted a new protocol which established the grant date for 2018 and future years as the third trading day following the Company's first quarter earnings release.

-Although no non-qualified stock options ("NSOs") were granted during the 2018 fiscal year, the Company's practice is to establish the exercise price for each NSO as the closing price of a Common Share on NYSE on the grant date.
+Although no non-qualified stock options ("NSOs") were granted during the 2019 fiscal year, the Company's practice is to establish the exercise price for each NSO as the closing price of a Common Share on NYSE on the grant date.
 If the grant date is not a trading day on NYSE, the exercise price is equal to the closing price on the next trading day.